yuqitanyq/tp/docs/UserGuide.md

    number is 5.
 2. Scroll through the book list to find the index at which `Death on the Nile` is stored in LibTask.
 Let's say this index number is 5.
-3. Enter command `request 5 5` in the Command Box. `Christian Grey` has now requested for `Death on the Nile`.
+3. Enter command `book request 5 5` in the Command Box. `Christian Grey` has now requested for `Death on the Nile`.
 You can confirm this by viewing the book's status in the book list.

 Method B: